 In this webpage, I try to outline situations where I can write a good letter.
 There are definitely situations I did not cover here.
-When asking for a reference letter, it is useful to ask yourself: what can the person say about me that would make me look like a promising candidate?
-(It's not as easy a question as it sounds — I certainly don't feel qualified to write reference letters for people who are in the same point in their career as me — but it's a useful question nonetheless.)
+When asking for a reference letter, it is useful to ask yourself: what can the person say about me that will make me look like a good candidate for grad school or an internship?
+(This is not an easy question to answer — it's easier to know what it takes to be a good grad student after you went to grad school.)

 If I can figure out who you are and you did a reasonable (or outstanding) job in my class, I'm happy to say that you did a reasonable (or outstanding) job in my class.

 Examples of letters I've written include letters for students applying for summer research internships at UofT and at places like MIT and Harvard.
 An OK letter for an internship like that would say that you are a student who performed very well in my class and in the program in general.
 A good letter for an internship like that says something interesting about you.
 Examples of things I said about students are: the student improved my class by asking interesting questions; the student came up with an original approach to some problem we were discussing in class; the student came up with an original approach to a problem on the exam; the student impressed me with their drive and ability to solve problems in office hours; the student's overall performance was in the top 10% of the class.

 An OK letter might do, and I will be happy to write it.
 However, you should think about who is the prof who is in the best position to write a good letter for you.

 First, a caveat: while people do seem to be give my opinions of students some weight, a letter from me is not going to be as influential as a letter from a tenure-stream faculty member, all things being equal.